Repurchase of Truecaller B shares in week 45, 2023

 |

 All acquisitions have been carried out on Nasdaq Stockholm by Carnegie on behalf of Truecaller.
-Following the above acquisitions, Truecaller's holding of own shares amounts to 20.731.533 B shares and 5.600.000 C-shares as of 3 November 2023.
-The total number of shares in Truecaller including own shares is 381.187.504 and the number of outstanding shares excluding the own shares is 354.855.971.
+Following the above acquisitions.
+Truecaller's holding of own shares amounts to 22.031.533 B shares and 5.600.000 C-shares as of 10 November 2023.
+The total number of shares in Truecaller. including own shares. is 381.187.504 and the number of outstanding shares. excluding the own shares. is 353.555.971.

 For more information, please contact: